 When two atoms having electronegativity are taken, an increasing difference between the electronegativity of the atoms will result in an increasing polar bond between them, with the atom with higher electronegativity at the negative end.

 On a relative scale, electronegativity increases along a period from left to right and decreases on passing through a group.
-According to this, Fluorine is the most electronegative element and Francium is the least electronegative element.
+According to this, Fluorine is the most electronegative element, and Francium is the least.

 What is Electron Affinity?

-Electron Affinity is the measure of the amount of energy discharge that takes place when an electron gets added to an atom in a molecule or a neutral atom in the gaseous state, which then forms a negative ion.
+Electron Affinity measures the energy discharge that takes place when an electron gets added to an atom in a molecule or a neutral atom in the gaseous state, forming a negative ion.
 This property is donated by “Eea” and is measured in Kilo Joule (KJ) per mole.

-Size of the atoms, i.e., atomic size, nuclear change and the electronic configuration of the molecule or atoms are the factors that determine the electron affinity of an atom or an element.
-An atom or molecule with a greater positive electron affinity value is referred to as an electron acceptor, while the one with a lower positive value is referred to as an electron donor.
+The size of the atoms, i.e., atomic size, nuclear change and the electronic configuration of the molecule or atoms, determine the electron affinity of an atom or an element.
+An atom or molecule with a greater positive electron affinity value is referred to as an electron acceptor, while the one with a lower positive value is an electron donor.

-The property of electron affinity is only used in the case of atoms and molecules present in the gaseous state only as the energy levels of the atoms present in the solid and liquid states get changed when they come in contact with other atoms or molecules.
+The property of electron affinity is only used in the case of atoms and molecules in the gaseous state, as the energy levels of the atoms in the solid and liquid states change when they come in contact with other atoms or molecules.

-Robert S. Mulliken used a bunch of the electron affinities of elements for developing the electronegativity scale.
-Other concepts such as chemical hardness and chemical potential also involve the theory of electron affinity in them.
+Robert S. Mulliken used many electron affinities of elements to develop the electronegativity scale.
+Other concepts, such as chemical hardness and chemical potential, also involve the theory of electron affinity in them.

-Just like electronegativity, the electron affinity increases when passing through the periods and decrease down the groups.
-Based on this, Chlorine has the highest value of electron affinity and Neon has the lowest value of electron affinity.
+Like electronegativity, the electron affinity increases when passing through the periods and decreases down the groups.
+Based on this, Chlorine has the highest electron affinity value, and Neon has the lowest.

 Main Differences Between Electronegativity and Electron Affinity